DomuStyle/Videoflix-BE/README.md

 for all systems

+    docker-compose build

+after that run the command

-    docker-compose up --build
+    docker-compose up -d

 - Note: You can add -d to run the containers in the background.

 ## Step 6 *The Project is now ready to go!*

-You can access the application now at http://127.0.0.1:8000.
+You can access the application now in your Browser at http://127.0.0.1:8000.
 For example by using Postman.

+Use http://127.0.0.1:8000/admin/ to enter the admin panel of the Backend by using the Superuser credentials set in your .env file.

 ---